rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

 6. Save the configuration for `dev-todolist-api-build` and that's it for wiring together our `todolist-api` pipeline.

-6. Before we kick off the build; check out front end app and see if it has deployed successfully.
+6. Before we kick off the build; check our front end app and see if it has deployed successfully.
 Check the deployment in OpenShift and load the url.
 If it has been a success we should see our dummyData.
 This is because there is not backend deployed.
 ![no-backend-app](../images/exercise2/no-backend-app.png)

 6. Run the `dev-todolist-api-build` to trigger the backend pipeline.
 When complete we should see the sample data has changed